 Heart disease and stroke: Studies indicate an increased risk of heart disease and stroke with estrogen (with or without progestins) for postmenopausal women.
 If you experience symptoms of a heart attack (chest pain, tightness or pressure, sweating, nausea, feeling of impending doom) or stroke (sudden dizziness, headache, loss of speech, changes in vision, weakness or numbness in the arms and legs) while taking this medication, get immediate medical attention.

-High cholesterol or triglycerides: Estrogen may increase triglyceride (a type of fat found in the blood) levels, especially in those who already have high levels of triglycerides.
+High cholesterol or triglycerides: Estrogen may increase triglyceride (a type of fat found in the blood) levels, especially for those who already have high levels of triglycerides.
 Your doctor will monitor your triglyceride levels closely while you are using this medication.

 Kidney disease: People with kidney disease should be monitored by their doctor while using estrogen.